DerYeger/refunk/README.md

 ## Usage

-Multiple exampes can be found in this [test](src/test/kotlin/eu/yeger/prf/ComplexFunctionTests.kt).
+Multiple examples can be found in this [test](src/test/kotlin/eu/yeger/prf/ComplexFunctionTests.kt).